mycaule/can-we-row/README.md

 ### Roadmap

+- [ ] Investigate on common threshold detection techniques for time series and IT monitoring techniques
 - [ ] Build a backend application (with Cloud Functions)
 - [ ] Build a web interface with React [Reason-React](https://reasonml.github.io/reason-react/docs/en/installation.html)
   * Set the limit: default 700 m3/s